charlie-jackson/harmoniq/business-analysis/appendices/decision-matrix.md

 4. **Revenue potential:**

 The revenue potential and forecast revenue margins are better for Live Music sales rather than selling products.
+Competition from online giants such as Amazon means viability for a vinyl or merchandise store is reduced.

 5. **Google Trends analysis:**